nelsonjchen/op-replay-clipper/README.md

 1. Sign up for a DigitalOcean account and put in payment information and whatnot.
 2. Visit https://marketplace.digitalocean.com/apps/docker and click the `Create Docker Droplet` button on the right.
 3. At the droplet creation screen, choose any option with 8 CPUs.
-Note the prices. **Remember to delete the droplet!**
+Note the prices. **Remember to destroy the droplet!**
    * <img width="1273" alt="Screen Shot 2022-10-11 at 9 23 42 PM" src="https://user-images.githubusercontent.com/5363/195249619-53828bb6-6c9d-4169-9757-ac11d41a2495.png">
 4. Go through all the options below.
 Nothing needs to be selected other than the minimum.
 Any region is fine.
-Password doesn't matter so anything is fine.
-No options need to be checked.
+Password doesn't matter so anything that satisfies it is fine.
+No optional options need to be checked.
-5. Once you press create, click on the droplet you created.
+5. Once you press `Create Droplet` at the bottom of the Create Droplets screen, click on the droplet you created.
 Wait for it to be created.
 You may need to refresh the page once in a while.
 It'll take about a minute or two.
 6. Once it is up and running, click on the Console link on the right.
    * <img width="1234" alt="Screen Shot 2022-10-11 at 9 11 42 PM" src="https://user-images.githubusercontent.com/5363/195248204-e20be940-05be-4dcb-b808-172e7f491102.png">
 7. You'll get a window popup and a shell like this: